darkrenaissance/darkfi/bin/dnet/README.md

 ## Usage

 Navigate up and down using the arrow keys.
+Scroll the message log using `PageUp` and `PageDown`.
 Type `q` to quit.

 ## Config